Constrained Restless Bandits for Dynamic Scheduling in Cyber-Physical Systems: Conclusion

 \section{Conclusion}

 In this paper, the problem of constrained restless multi-armed bandits is studied.
-These constraints are in the form of time varying availability of arms which can either be stochastic or semi-deterministic.
-Some numerical experiments show that for moderately sized systems both Whittle's index policy and myopic policy are close to the upper bound on the value function.
-Experiments also suggest that myopic policy performs almost as well as Whittle's index policy.
+These constraints are in the form of time varying availability of arms.
+The solution methods studied include Whittle's index policy, online rollout policy and myopic policy.

+For Whittle's index policy, index computation is done offline and the indices are used for online decision making.
+Whereas the implementation of online rollout policy is entirely online.
+Complexity analysis shows that rollout policy with a short look ahead is less complex than Whittle's index policy.
+However, there is a trade off between offline computation and online decision time.
+Numerical experiments show that when only one arm is played per slot ($M=1$), the online rollout policy is almost optimal, and is followed closely by the Whittle's index policy.
+This suggests that the rollout policy with a short look ahead can be used as an alternative to Whittle's index policy under computational scarcity.
+Further, as arms played per slot increases the performance of these policies seem to get closer to each other.
+This suggests that myopic policy might be `good enough' where larger number of arms are played.

-A useful research direction would be to study variations on myopic policy such as finite step look ahead policies, as robust low complexity alternatives to Whittle's index policy.
-Another future direction would be towards developing learning algorithms for scenarios where the systems parameters are unknown.
+A useful research direction would be to study variations on online rollout policy such as using different base policies.
+Another future direction could be towards developing learning algorithms for scenarios where the systems parameters are unknown.